 I like to experiment, so I have been using different kind of clay, such as stoneware, low and mid-fire with glazes and oxides.
-When I do mixed media, especially installations, I like to integrate other materials like metal, found objects and fresh water pearls.
+When I do mixed media, especially installations, I like to integrate other materials like metal, found objects and freshwater pearls.
 I use handmade techniques from slab, clay relief, and impressed texture to carving.

-Your past experience and your personal history seem to be an important source of inspiration for you.
+Your experience and your personal history seem to be an important source of inspiration for you.
 Tell us more about the symbolism of your work.

-Maybe that’s why I work in different mediums; I am much better expressing my self visually.
-Sometimes an image will stay with me and I am compelled to paint or sculpt it.
+Maybe that’s why I work in different mediums; I am much better expressing myself visually.
+Sometimes an image will stay with me, and I am compelled to paint or sculpt it.
 Much later, I will realize that these images have a much deeper significance to me, one that transcends the visual.
 These images become symbols of social-political issues that are at the core of my world views and concerns.
 For example in the ceramic chains installation, the chains remain unconnected and loose, which symbolizes the right of freedom of the individual; regardless of religion, race, country, and gender.
 Freedom of expression is something that we, as humans should never have to give up.

 Many of your works have an intrinsic femininity.
 How does being a female artist influence the themes and the ideas you choose to represent?

-My themes and ideas begin with personal experiences, past, present, as well as everything that surrounds me: people, places and objects.
+My themes and ideas begin with personal experiences, past, present, as well as everything that surrounds me: people, places, and objects.
 Sometimes stories interact with different characters in different circumstances.
 I also like to create surreal landscapes for them.

 The white flowers I used in the “Warrior’s Series”, are images from my bank of memories of my father’s garden; he used to mix the flowers in the vegetable garden, which was my play yard during my childhood.
-“After Chaos”, a woman sleeps peacefully.
-She is able to find tranquility because she is surrounded by “white warrior flowers” - deceptively frail, and yet possessing all of the strength of memories, nature and the power of womanhood.
+“After Chaos,” a woman sleeps peacefully.
+She is able to find tranquility because she is surrounded by “white warrior flowers” – deceptively frail, and yet possessing all of the strength of memories, nature, and the power of womanhood.
 These flowers guard her as she rests before facing whatever trials the day may bring to her.

 You come from Argentina, and you define yourself as a Latin American artist.
 How does your cultural heritage reflects in your creative experience?

 My Latin American roots inform my work.
-I was born in Argentina, my parents were immigrants of the World War II, and so my back ground tradition at home had a strong European flavor.
-Even so, I grew up proud for the country that welcomed my parents and the country they taught me to love.
-Moreover, I am also married to a Puerto Rican man, my son was born on the island too and we spent many years there.
+I was born in Argentina, my parents were immigrants of the World War II, and so my background tradition at home had a strong European flavor.
+Even so, I grew up proud of the country that welcomed my parents and the country they taught me to love.
+Moreover, I am also married to a Puerto Rican man; my son was born on the island too and we spent many years there.
 This is yet another passage in my life, where the colors and details are reflected more in my paintings than in my ceramics.
 So you see, my cultural heritage is a potpourri of different tradition and experiences, and everything is reflected in my art.

-Liliana Folta: An Abstract Poem of Freedom, 2009, (on going) traveling/interaction/installation: ceramic chain, bullets & bowl; white gesso, ink, wooden chair, white sheets, rug, soldier boots, paper, high temp wire, 3x7x2 ft.
+Liliana Folta: An Abstract Poem of Freedom, 2009, (ongoing) traveling/interaction/installation: ceramic chain, bullets & bowl; white gesso, ink, wooden chair, white sheets, rug, soldier boots, paper, high temp wire, 3x7x2 ft.

-Your interactive installation Abstract Poem of Freedom is a very complex work of art. - "An Abstract Poem of Freedom is an interactive, traveling installation, meant to honor soldiers around the world — both those who currently serve their countries and those who sacrificed their lives in any war."
-What motivated you to choose this subject, and what was the feedback of the public?
+Your interactive installation Abstract Poem of Freedom is a very complex work of art. – “An Abstract Poem of Freedom is an interactive, traveling installation, meant to honor soldiers around the world — both those who currently serve their countries and those who sacrificed their lives in any war.”
+What motivated you to choose this subject, and what was the feedback from the public?

 My first motivation was the story of my father during War World II, a prisoner in Siberia and able to escape with his friend.
 It has been always in my mind and beyond my imagination.
 The world is constantly at war, this little tiny and beautiful blue dot in the universe.

 The subject is profound, so the reaction from the public was very emotional and sensitive.
-Families, friends and soldiers signed the ceramic bullets with respect and admiration for their love ones.
+Families, friends, and soldiers signed the ceramic bullets with respect and admiration for their love ones.
 When I visited Poland in 2011 to meet my family for the first time, I took with me a few ceramic bullets, now I have signatures from my father’s family who are survivors of war.

 “An Abstract Poem of Freedom” is an interactive installation and traveling piece initiated in the island of Puerto Rico, honoring Soldiers from around the world – soldiers who have served and are still serving their own country, and the ones who sacrificed their lives in any war in history.